Janet Schaw: Later life

-Janet returned to Edinburgh, living in the New Town.
-Fanny's husband would die and on 30 April 1787 at St. Martins-in the Field, London, Fanny married Janet's brother, Alexander Schaw.
+Schaw returned to Edinburgh, living in the New Town.
+Fanny's husband would die and on 30 April 1787 at St Martin in the Fields, London, Fanny married Janet Schaw's brother, Alexander Schaw.
 Alexander Schaw was appointed as Storekeeper at the Gun Wharf in the Royal Dockyards at Plymouth Dock.
-Janet lived with Alexander and Fanny in the Officer's barracks there.
+Janet Schaw lived with Alexander and Fanny in the Officer's barracks there.
 In 1789 George III and Queen Charlotte visited the Royal Dockyards to review the Fleet and the Dockyards.
 On Monday 17 August, they visited the Dockyard where they were met 'by a great number of naval and military officers."
-According to Mrs W.H.
-Nelson, a descendant of the Rutherfurds, the King and Queen, "had lunch with Mr. and Mrs. Alexander Schaw and Miss Janet Schaw.
+According to Mrs W. H. Nelson, a descendant of the Rutherfurds, the King and Queen, "had lunch with Mr. and Mrs. Alexander Schaw and Miss Janet Schaw.
 There was a good view of the shipping to be had from their balcony and when, after lunch, Queen Charlotte, went out to look at it, Miss Janet Schaw spread a very beautiful shawl over the balcony railing for the queen to lean on.
 Afterward this shawl was put away as a relic and eventually went to New Zealand with members of the Schaw family who settled there."

-Janet wrote her will on 14 March 1792 describing herself as a spinster.
-She left all her assets in Scotland and England to her 'dear Brother Alexander Schaw Esquire now of His Majesty's Ordinance at Plymouth Dock.'
-She may have been worried about her health when she wrote her will as the Bath Chronicle and Weekly Gazette records a Mr and Miss Schaw arriving in Bath in its 29 March 1792 issue.
+Janet Schaw wrote her will on 14 March 1792 describing herself as a spinster.
+She may have been worried about her health when she wrote her will as the Bath Chronicle and Weekly Gazette records a Mr. and Miss Schaw arriving in Bath in its 29 March 1792 issue.
+She was buried on 21 December 1800 in Eggbuckland, at Plymouth, Devon.

-Prior to her death, Janet, Alexander and Fanny subscribed to a book, Alonzo and Cora, with other original poems, principally elegiac by Elizabeth Scot, a native of Edinburgh to which are added letters in verse by Blacklock and Burns.
-The book would not be published until after Janet's death in 1800.

-Janet was buried on 21 December 1800 in Eggbuckland, in Plymouth, Devon.